Build good mental health with coaching

 a relaxed and happy man maintains his good mental health

-Good mental health is one of the most important ingredients for an enjoyable life.
-You can have all the success in the world - whether that's through money, fame, or achievement - but still be unsettled, unsatisfied and unwell.
-Your internal state is what dictates your perception and experience of each day, and when things aren't working out, external affairs can be pretty meaningless.
+You can have all the success in the world - whether that's through money, fame, or achievement - but still be unsatisfied.
+Your internal state dictates your perceptions of reality and experiences of each day.
+When your emotional health is hindered, external affairs can feel meaningless.

-If you spend a lot of energy focusing on the material things, you're missing out on a key part of creating that positive internal state.
-Having good mental health is something all of us need to aim for in the quest for peace, prosperity and happiness.
+If you spend a lot of energy focusing on material things, you're missing out on a key part of creating that positive internal state.
+Having good mental health is key to navigating tough times and the inevitable stresses of life.
+And it contributes to your life satisfaction.

 But what is good mental health?
-And if you're free from any diagnosed mental conditions, does that mean you've got it?
-The answer might be a little different to what you think.
+And if you're free from any diagnosed mental health conditions, does that mean you've got it?
+The answer might be a little different from what you think.

-Let's take a look at exactly what it means.
+Let's take a look at exactly what it means and five signs of good mental health.

 Table of contents